 The 2006-2008 Catalogue is still available online as a PDF.
 To browse it, click here.

 If you have questions or comments about the new online Catalogue, please send us your feedback.

-NOTES: (1) Any member of the program faculty noted above can serve as an adviser for the major or minor.
+NOTES: (1) Any member of the program faculty noted above can serve as an adviser for the minor, provided they agree to do so.
 (2) All individual programs approved by an adviser must also be approved by the program chair.
-(3) Some courses listed below have prerequisites (Example: all second level Sociology courses and above require SOC 100, Introductory Sociology); students wishing to take such courses must fulfill the prerequisite as specified by the department offering the course; it is the student’s responsibility to discuss all such issues with her or his adviser before completing the major or minor form.
+(3) Some courses listed below have prerequisites (example: all second level Sociology courses and above require SOC 100 Introductory Sociology); students wishing to take such courses must fulfill the prerequisite as specified by the department offering the course.
+It is the student’s responsibility to discuss all such issues with her or his adviser before completing the minor form.

 REQUIREMENTS FOR THE MINOR

 BIDS 229 Two Cities: New York and Toronto OR BIDS 207 Contemporary American Cities; two Core Courses from two different disciplines; and two courses from different disciplines from the program list (below), one of which must be an upper level (300 or higher) course.

 BIDS 229 Two Cities: New York and Toronto